xyxj1024/docker-networking/demo5/README.md

 ## Run with Docker Compose

-Make sure that the listener's address of the bootstrap configuration files for Envoy proxies is set to `xds`, the container name associated with the xDS server.
+Make sure that the listener's address of the bootstrap configuration files for Envoy proxies is set to `xds` (the corresponding container name), the container name associated with the xDS server.

 First, inside the `demo` folder, run `docker compose build`.
 Then, `docker compose up` all `envoy-x`s.